- Having a routine can be helpful in harnessing control in times of uncertainty and stress;

 Keystone habits can be defined as “small changes or habits that people introduce into their routines that unintentionally carry over into other aspects of their lives.
 According to Charles Duhigg, these habits spark “chain reactions that help other good habits take hold.”
 In other words, building a keystone habit is like knocking down the biggest domino — it will automatically knock down the other dominoes as well.

-In 24 hours, I will be releasing a detailed walkthrough of how I gamified each loop and walk through a day in my life.
-Make sure you don’t miss out by subscribing to our youtube channel!
+Watch how I gamified each loop and walk through a day in my life. 👇

 So, what is your core loop?
 And how can you make it more exciting by gamifying the process?